Exercise 1: Fill in the Blank Complete the phrasal verbs with put and take Exercise 2: Fill in the Blank Complete the phrasal verbs with put and take

 Some phrasal verbs with back can be grouped together.
 Look at the following: bring back / take back / put back go back / head back / drive back pay back / win back All the phrasal verbs above have a similar meaning.
 Can you guess what it is?
 Answer: RETURN Check out the examples in context below: Bring … Read More

 Try to use Phrasal Verbs such as GO as much as possible.
 Native English speakers typically use plenty of Phrasal Verbs.
 This is especially true in speaking and conversation.
-This is just a short list of Phrasal Verbs with GO – there are many more. to go on (1) – to continue.
-He never seems to get to the end … Read More
+This is just a short list of Phrasal Verbs with GO – there are many more. to go on Meaning 1 – to continue.
+Example: He never seems to get to … Read More